 A little history

 Tabby is an old-fashioned concrete that’s made by burning oyster shells to create lime and then mixing it with water, sand, ash, and crushed oyster and coquina shells, Aldrich says.
-Parts of the Dataw Island Club’s visible foundation and the massive columns that support the porte-cochere at the entrance are finished with tabby.
+Parts of the Dataw Island Club’s visible foundation and the massive columns that support the porte-cochere at the entrance have a tabby finish on them.

-The clubhouse, one of the largest special event facilities in the area, is situated near Sams Plantation, a site dating back to the late 18th century that’s listed in the National Register of Historic Places.
+The clubhouse, one of the largest special event facilities in the area, is near Sams Plantation.
+This site dates back to the late 18th century and on the list of the National Register of Historic Places.
 It consists of the archaeologically significant remains and ruins of at least 12 tabby structures, including the main house and an entirely intact smokehouse with the only pitched tabby roof known to exist in the U.S.

 When the architects designed the clubhouse back in the late ’80s, they specified tabby as one of the finishes so the structure would tie in with the nearby ruins.